Home

 Storage types

-Currently, there are two storage types supported.
-File system storage and redis storage.
+Currently, there are three storage types supported.
+File system storage, S3 storage and redis storage.

 File System Storage